Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 -- Create a Backup Table --
 SELECT * INTO titles_backup
 FROM titles;
--- After completion, make sure to select 'Refresh' on Object Explorer.
+> After completion, make sure to select 'Refresh' on Object Explorer.

--- FROM w3SCHOOLS
+-- Example from w3SCHOOLS
 SELECT * INTO CustomersBackup2017
 FROM Customers
 -- WHERE state = 'CA'

--- Create 'NewCustomers' table but structure only SELECT *
+-- Create 'NewCustomers' table but structure only
+SELECT *
 INTO NewCustomers
 FROM Customers